Orbital Blast

 Layouts

-- the idea for it started as a premise for a multiplayer shooter map, set in space on an exploding space station, and the players had to race against the time to win
+- the idea was to create a multiplayer shooter map, set in space on an exploding space station, and the players had to race against the time to win

-- all of the variations always consisted of a core in a middle (not necessarily the middle of the map!) and the circular hallways encompassing it
+- all of the variations always consisted of a core in a middle and the circular hallways connecting to it

 - with various connections and vertical solutions throughout the design phase